'Please Me' is the Cardi B, Bruno Mars comeback we were waiting for this 2019

 She was a featured artist on several songs in 2018 including Pardison Fontaine's "Backin' It Up," El Alfa's "Mi Mami" and the Maroon 5 summer mash "Girls Like You."

-However, "Please Me" is the first release of her own since the album.
+However, "Please Me" and "Money" are her first two singles released since the album.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.